 - Candidates are required to attend the registration/orientation session, which begins 30 minutes prior to the scheduled examination time and ends 10 minutes prior to the start of the exam.

 - Candidates must present a current, valid government-issued photo identification during registration (e.g. driver’s license or passport).

-- Candidates should also bring with them a copy of their case logs and/or research paper.
+- Candidates should also bring with them a copy of their research paper.

 - Failure to arrive in time for registration/orientation will results in automatic cancellation of the exam.

 - During registration/orientation, candidates will receive a schedule of their assigned station order and location.
 Monitors and/or staff will be present in the hallways to help direct candidates to their next station.

 - Electronic devices and other personal belongings are not allowed in the exam rooms, and should be left in your hotel room.
 The AOBOG is not responsible for any lost or stolen items.